uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

 The Microbrew interpreter provides a Read Eval Print Loop (REPL) in which you can define functions and evaluate expressions.

-Functions can be defined using the keyword ``def`` and giving an equation that, functional programming style, describes the behaviour of the function over a given shape of input.
-For example, the following clauses defines the first and second projection functions which, given a pair of arguments, returns the first or second one, respectively.
+Functions can be defined using the keyword ``def`` and giving an equation that, in functional programming style, describes the behaviour of the function over a given shape of input.
+For example, the following clauses define the first and second projection functions which, given a pair of arguments, returns the first or second one, respectively.
 ```
   > def Fst(x,y) = x
   > def Snd(x,y) = y